nicopap/ui-navigation/Readme.md

 ### Locking

-If you need to supress the navigation algorithm temporarily, you can declare a [`Focusable`] as [`Focusable::lock`].
+If you need to suppress the navigation algorithm temporarily, you can declare a [`Focusable`] as [`Focusable::lock`].

 This is useful for example if you want to implement custom widget with their